eoinnoble/captains-log/README.md

 2. Picks a random starting location from a collection of geo-tagged East India Company ports.
 3. Searches through all the other locations for the nearest one and calculate the cardinal direction.
 4. Sets sail!
-    * occasionally encountering hostile vessels
+    * occasionally encountering hostile OurShips
     * usually arriving at the specified destination
     * always ending with tragedy
 5. Rinses, repeats.